Egypt Driving Guide

 There are over seven toll roads in Egypt; there are the roads that charge a fee for you to enter, drive, and cross one destination in Egypt to another.
 The first toll road is Cairo to Alexandria Desert Road, Cairo to Ismailia to Port Said Desert Road, Cairo to Ain Sukhna Desert Road, and Cairo to El Fayoum Desert Road.

+Aside from the main toll roads, Egypt has a handful of other toll roads across the country.
 Egypt's remaining toll roads are Kaistep to Belbis Desert Road, the next one is Ahmed Hamdy Martyr Tunnel Crossing Suez Canal, and lastly, the route to Mubarak Peace Bridge Crossing Suez Canal.
 The fee for toll payments varies on which road you're going to pass, and the payment includes the basic toll fee, sales tax, accident insurance, and improvements.

 The dangers when driving is what you need to look out for and avoid in Egypt because the country has one of the world's highest rates of road fatalities.
 Behind these fatalities were the traffic rules that are not strictly enforced and the local's rough way of driving that breaks every traffic rule to navigate Cairo or all over Egypt's hectic roads in general.
+Always take extra action on the roads of the busiest cities where you'll encounter chaotic traffic.

 Egypt's intercity roads are all in good condition.
 Still, the roads' major issue is a lack of marked surfaces, pedestrians, stray animals, and vehicles that suddenly stop or overtake without warning.
 It is essential to pay attention while driving with the bikers, pedestrians, locals that break the law to ensure your safety.
+Gone are the days when Egypt has deplorable driving conditions.

 Winter in Egypt brings rain and thunderstorms.
 The roads' driving condition is dangerous because it gets slippery, and there is flooding that can cause an accident.
 It can happen especially to tourists who are not familiar with driving to Egypt's road condition when raining.